John Miller

 Same with science, which is just maths masquerading under another name.

 To tell school students that maths is an essential career skill is a fraud, a hoax a legerdemain.
-10% of school students doing it would be about right - and even if they had a vocation in the sciences that used maths, they would rarely use the stuff they learnt in school - or these days they'd get a machine to do it for them.
+Basic arithmetic, yes, maths no!
+10% of school students doing maths would be about right - and even if they had a vocation in the sciences that used maths, they would rarely use the stuff they learnt in school - or these days they'd get a machine to do it for them.
 It's importance in school curricula is out of all proportion to it's value to the every day life of 95% of people.

-Take out rods, poles and perches; take out pounds, shillings, pence and guineas; take out ounces, pounds, stones and tons, take out inches, feet, yards, miles, rods, poles and perches and their various squares and cubes, take out pounds per square inch, take out British thermal units and foot poundals, take out horsepower.
+Take out rods, poles and perches; take out pounds, shillings, pence and guineas; take out ounces, pounds, stones and tons, take out inches, feet, yards, furlongs, miles and their various squares and cubes.
+Take out pints, quarts and gallons.
+Take out knots, fathoms and leagues, take out pounds per square inch, take out British thermal units and foot poundals, take out horsepower.
 Throw away the log books, trig tables and slide rules; throw out simultaneous equations and geometry, throw out the point (.01 of an inch) system for measuring rainfall - and you could squeeze all the arithmetic you need to get by in life into a few months, not years.

 There are more important things to learn in schools.

 If you need to have specific maths skills you can pick them up on the job, at TAFE or university.
-Why we need to teach school students the maths used by surveyors statisticians and actuaries beggars belief.
+Why we need to teach school students the maths used by surveyors, emgineers, statisticians and actuaries beggars belief.

-Give people who handle money a computerized cash register and you could teach them everything they need to know by the end of grade 4.
+Give people who handle money a computerized cash register and a credit card teaminal and you could teach them everything they need to know by the end of grade 4.

 The number of people who use maths in their careers doesn't justify the time spent in schools doing this stuff.
 Here's the evidence:

-No-one ever became more intelligent doing, maths.
+No-one ever became more intelligent doing maths.
 As for logical thinking, all that happens is that the more intelligent maths students become better at doing maths.
 The transfer to other life situations is over-rated.
-In fact the number of mathematicians who have been blinded by faith in royal and ancient superstitions is legion.
+In fact the number of mathematicians who have been blinded by the post hoc ergo propter hoc fallacy and faith in royal and ancient superstitions is legion.

-If you want to be an electrician, carpenter, plumber or builder you can pick up your maths skills in TAFE.
+If you want to be an electrician, carpenter, plumber or builder you can pick up your appropriate arithmetic and maths skills in TAFE.

 Let's not inflict this stuff on children who'll never use it, particularly those who don't have the aptitude for it.